The Science of Healthy Baby

 We love continuously learning about babies and their unique skin needs.
 That’s why we have published more research in this area than any other global skin care company over the last five years.
 Our research is being used to set the standards in baby care around the world.
 As a global healthcare company focused on baby skin health, we have strived to fill critical research gaps by helping to advance 90% of publications and peer -reviewed scientific literature on the understanding of baby skin and its care.

 There are no words to describe the feeling you get when you first gaze into your newborn's eyes.
 Sight is among the last of your baby’s senses to fully develop, and even after birth baby eyes have various development stages!

-- At birth, babies see only in black and white and shades of gray.
-After about four months they see in color.
+- At birth, babies see only in black and white and shades of grey.
+After about four months they see in colour.

 - Newborns can only focus at a short distance, about 8 to 12 inches, which is the distance between your face and your baby's when you're cradling or feeding.

 - During their first year, babies blink 2 to 5 times each minute while grownups blink 12 to 20 times each minute.